Johnson C. Smith University: History

 Johnson C. Smith University was established on April 7, 1867, as the Biddle Memorial Institute at a meeting of the Catawba Presbytery in the old Charlotte Presbyterian Church.
-Mary D. Biddle, a churchwoman, donated $1,400 to the school.
-In appreciation of this first contribution, friends requested that Mrs. Biddle name the newly established school; she did so in the name of her late husband, Captain Henry Jonathan Biddle, who had been mortally wounded during the Battle of Glendale in 1862.
-Samuel C. Alexander and Willis L. Miller saw the need for a school in the south, and after the birth of the school they were elected as some of the first teachers.
-Its corresponding women's school was Scotia Seminary (now Barber-Scotia College).
+Mary D. Biddle donated $1,400 to the school.
+The school was then named after her late husband, Henry Jonathan Biddle, who had died after the Battle of Glendale in 1862.
+The corresponding women's school was Scotia Seminary (now Barber-Scotia College).

 In 1876, the charter was changed by the legislature of the State of North Carolina and the name became Biddle University, under which name the institution operated until 1923.

-In 1891, Biddle University elected Daniel J. Sanders as the first African-American as president of a four-year institution in the south.

-From 1921 to 1922, Jane Berry Smith donated funds to build a theological dormitory, a science hall, a teachers' cottage, and a memorial gate.
-She also provided an endowment for the institution in memory of her late husband, Johnson C. Smith.
-Up until her death, she donated funds for five more buildings and a campus church.
-In recognition of these generous benefactions, the Board of Trustees voted to change the name of the institution to Johnson C. Smith University.
-The charter of the school, accordingly, was amended on March 1, 1923, by the legislature of the State of North Carolina.
+In 1891, Biddle University elected Daniel J. Sanders as the first African-American as president of a four-year institution in the South.From 1921 to 1922, Jane Berry Smith donated funds to build a theological dormitory, a science hall, a teachers' cottage, a memorial gate, and an endowment in memory of her late husband, Johnson C. Smith.
+She later donated funds for five more buildings and a campus church.
+In recognition, Biddle University's president Dr. H. L. McCrorey announced on February 3, 1922, that the institution would refer to itself as The Johnson C. Smith University.
+A newspaper at the time noted that "While the name will be used at once, unofficially, an application for the charter changes necessary cannot be accomplished until the meeting of the next general assembly," and the charter was amended to make the name change official on March 1, 1923.

 In 1924, James B. Duke established the Duke Endowment.
-While the largest share of that the endowment's earnings are allocated to support Duke University, Duke's donation required that 4% of its earnings be given to the university.
-Over the years, this share of the Endowment's distributions has exceeded $90 million.
+While the largest share of that the endowment's earnings are allocated to support Duke University, Duke's donation required that 4% of its earnings be given to Johnson C. Smith University.

 In 1932, the university's charter was amended, providing for the admission of women.
 The 65-year-old institution for men then became partially coeducational.
 The first residence hall for women, named in memory of James B. Duke, was dedicated in 1940.
 In 1941, women were admitted to the freshman class.
 In 1942, the university was a fully coeducational institution.

 JCSU joined the United Negro College Fund in 1944 as a founding member.
 This fund was organized primarily to help church-related schools of higher learning to revamp their training programs, to expand their physical plants, to promote faculty growth and to create new areas of service.

-Biddle Memorial Hall is on the National Register of Historic Places.